SamMousaviES/ScalarTransportFoam/README.md

 This repository contains a custom OpenFOAM solver, **myFoamRun**, developed to simulate scalar transport alongside flow variables in CFD simulations.
 The project modifies the default `foamRun` solver by incorporating an advection-diffusion equation for a scalar field `T`, enabling its application in scenarios such as temperature transport, pollutant dispersion, or passive scalar studies.

 To demonstrate and validate the solver, a **pitzDaily** test case has been prepared.
-This classic benchmark case models flow over a backward-facing step, providing a reliable setup for testing scalar transport under steady-state conditions.
+This classic benchmark case models flow over a backward-facing step, providing a reliable setup for testing scalar transport under transient conditions.

 ---